 Red onion slices add a tart and tangy bite, while the goat cheese crumbles add a creamy richness that offsets the tartness of the onion and provides bone-friendly calcium without all that stomach upsetting lactose.

-I’ve topped my salad with an easy to make homemade tangerine balsamic dressing (in the recipe card) which adds just the right amount of sweetness to the salad and compliments the flavor of the blood oranges quite nicely.
+I’ve topped my salad with an easy to make the homemade tangerine balsamic dressing (in the recipe card) which adds just the right amount of sweetness to the salad and compliments the flavor of the blood oranges quite nicely.

 However, please feel free to substitute your favorite balsamic vinegar (it doesn't need to be citrus-infused) in place of the tangerine balsamic, and then follow on with the dressing recipe as written.